-1911 Disraeli, a new drama, opens on Broadway at the Wallack's Theatre.
+1911 Disraeli opens on Broadway at the Wallack's Theatre.
 George Arliss stars as the British prime minister in the play by Louis N. Parker.
 Arliss' memorable performance gains him so much credit, he is asked to reprise his role in the film version.
-This stage production runs 280 performances on Broadway and then in a few years (April 4, 1916), it runs in London at the Royalty Theatre for 128 performances.
+The stage production runs 280 performances on Broadway and then in a few years (April 4, 1916), it runs in London at the Royalty Theatre for 128 performances.
 The London run stars Dennis Eadie.

 1925 The first book show and, consequently, the first musical comedy hit by Rodgers and Hart opens at the Knickerbocker Theatre.
 It is Dearest Enemy, which contains Richard Rodgers and Lorenz Hart's music and lyrics and Herbert Fields' words.
 The story is about an American girl who falls in love with a British soldier during the American Revolution.
 "Here in My Arms" and "By and Bye" are two popular songs that come from the musical.
 They are sung by the stars of the show, who are three superstars of the era: Helen Ford, Flavia Arcaro, and Charles Purcell.
 The production runs 286 performances.